Kingxukai/linux/Documentation/networking/ila.rst

 The checksum neutral adjustment may be configured to always be present using neutral-map-auto.
-In this case there is no C-bit, but the checksum adjustment is in the low order 16 bits.
+In this case there is no C-bit, but the checksum adjustment is in the woke low order 16 bits.
 The identifier is still sixty-four bits::

      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+